girobusan/latid/docs/en/templates.md

 ### msort
 Returns copy of views list, sorted by specified meta value.
 Example:

-    {{ array | msort(reverse, field_name }}
+    {% set sorted = array | msort(reverse, field_name , as_number) %}

+parameters are:
+- `reverse`: reverse order, boolean
+- `field_name`: name of the metadata field to sort by
+- `as_number`: if true, treat field value as number, if false (default) - string.

 Blocks templates
 ----------------
-Custom block templates are located in [site directory]/_config/templates/blocks.
+Custom block templates are located in `[site directory]/_config/templates/blocks`.
 By using those templates, you can customize an html rendering of article blocks.

 __It's better to stick with default html for blocks in any case.
 Customizing of block html must be considered the last option.__